DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/debug.md

 ## Client-Side Debugging

-TestCafe provides the [t.debug](../../reference/test-api/testcontroller/debug.md) method that pauses the test and allows you to debug using the browser's developer tools.
+TestCafe provides the [t.debug](../../reference/test-api/testcontroller/debug.md) method that pauses the test and allows you to debug it with the browser's developer tools.

 You can also use the [--debug-mode](../../reference/command-line-interface.md#-d---debug-mode) command line option to pause the test before the first action or assertion.